GeorgeLvov/spring-boot-mtls/README.md

 # MTLS Client and Server with Spring Boot

-This project implements MTLS (Mutual TLS) between 2 Spring Boot applications.
+This project implements MTLS (Mutual TLS) connection between 2 Spring Boot applications.
 It contains two main modules:

 - mtls-client: The client module that calls the server over a secure MTLS connection